turnkeylinux-apps/tkldev/docs/tips/reducing-friction.md

 All the TurnKey code is stored within Git version control and hosted on GitHub.
-Because developing and sharing TurnKey code requires lots of git usage, we provide a number of shorthand aliases for git preconfigured.
-To view them all:
+Because developing and sharing TurnKey code requires lots of git usage, we provide a number of preconfigured git command aliases.
+They are configured/set in `~/.bashrc.d/git`.
+There is also a useful git alias help function included (and an alias for that too):

 ```
-cat ~/.bashrc.d/git
+g_alias_help

+# or the alias :)

+gh
 ```

-They can be changed or new ones can be added by editing that file.
+Git aliases can be changed or new ones can be added by editing the local `~/.bashrc.d/git` file.
 To apply your changes either open a new shell, or manually load the file:

 ```
 source ~/.bashrc.d/git
 ```

+If you add any that you think are particularly useful, please consider updating the TKLDev `git alias bashrc` file in the `TKLDev app buildcode` overlay and open a pull request on Github.

-Note that reloading the file will only overwrite existing aliases and add new ones.
+Note that re-sourcing the git alias will only overwrite existing aliases and add new ones.
 Deleted ones will be retained until you open a new shell.

 If you want to disable all of the git aliases, make the script non-executable: